Vyral/nick-shivers/_posts/2021-08-03-a-quick-update-on-our-nonprofit-movement.md

 {% include excerpt.html %}

-Today’s topic is my favorite topic: Our nonprofit movement, [sellahomesaveachild.org.](https://www.sellahomesaveachild.org/){: target="_blank" rel="noopener"}&nbsp;**Sell a Home, Save a Child is a collection of real estate professionals around the country that give a portion of their profits back to the movement to help kids who need it.** I have a couple of cool updates to share with you.
+Today’s topic is my favorite topic: Our nonprofit movement, <p style="color: #E31D1A;">[sellahomesaveachild.org.](https://www.sellahomesaveachild.org/){: target="_blank" rel="noopener"}&nbsp;</p>**Sell a Home, Save a Child is a collection of real estate professionals around the country that give a portion of their profits back to the movement to help kids who need it.** I have a couple of cool updates to share with you.

 First, we were recently able to hit the $2 million mark in money raised for the cause.
 Second, we have more members than we have ever had in the history of our movement.